ga-curriculum/responsive-design-v2/nav-bar-media-query/README.md

 # ![Responsive Design - Nav Bar Media Query](./assets/hero.png)

+**Learning objective:** By the end of this lesson, students will implement a responsive hamburger nav bar using media queries.

 ## Hamburger nav bar

 Let's create a responsive nav bar for a shopping site with a non-functioning hamburger button using media queries!
 You've interacted with a hamburger button before, even if you haven't heard of the term.
 It's an icon that looks like this: ☰.